-So its official.
+So it’s official.
 Wales (and Northern Ireland) have had the warmest autumn ever recorded.
 This certainly confirms our impression.
-But its been a very strange year weather wise.
+However the whole of the year has been very strange, weather wise.
 The PV inverter record for the year confirms the very sunny and bright spring, but as so often is the case here, by July things were becoming gloomier than one had hoped for.

 Our first mild frost arrived in part of the garden on December 2nd but many flowers are still performing including the Camellia sasanqua.
-C.’Jean May’ and ‘Narumigata’ in particular have many more blooms since I first included photos.
+C. ‘Jean May’ and C.s.
+‘Narumigata’ in particular have many developed many more blooms since I first included photos.

 The leaves are still on several Zelkova serrata planted in a more sheltered spot, but are now off most of the Willow and Cornus varieties which we grow.

-And of course this is really when the stem colours light up the garden in these short, mainly grey days.
-I’ve also noticed for the first time just how attractive the stems of Miscanthus are just now, as the outer dry husk like cover peels away to reveal an orange-red layer.
+This really is the time of the year when the stem colours light up the garden in these short, mainly grey days.
+I’ve also noticed for the first time just how attractive the stems of Miscanthus are, as the outer dry husk like cover peels away to reveal an orange-red layer.
 This will only be a temporary interest I guess, since the first hard frost will see them off.

 The appearance of these and a rare dry day persuaded me to get the chainsaw out to shape the 2 Douglas Fir stumps into mushroom like forms.

-On Saturday, I caught a moving radio 4 programme on the life and poetry of Ted Hughes, who had the posthumous honour of a plaque and place in the Poets’ Corner of Westminster Abbey after a service this week.
-I knew little of his work before listening to this although earlier in the day my brother Mark, who lectures in English at Ted’s old Cambridge college, had told me that he’d been fortunate to be asked to attend the ceremony.
-Moreover he’d recently by a bit of detective work, discovered that one of Ted’s most famous poems about a visitation by a Fox in a dream (whilst he was suffering from writer’s block as a Cambridge student) took place in the exact room which Mark had been allocated in his first years at Pembroke.
-I discovered a wonderful Poetry Archive site, where you too can be moved by listening to Ted reading some of his own poems in his distinctive native dialect ( if you missed theprogramme).The link is at: www.poetryarchive.org/poetryarchive/singlePoem.do?poemId=7079 .
+On Saturday, I caught a moving BBC Radio 4 programme on the life and poetry of Ted Hughes, who had the posthumous honour of a plaque and place in the Poets’ Corner of Westminster Abbey after a service this week.
+I knew little of his work before listening to this, although earlier in the day my brother Mark, who lectures in English at Ted’s old Cambridge college, Pemroke, had told me that he’d been fortunate to be asked to attend the ceremony.
+Moreover he’d recently discovered, by a bit of detective work, that one of Ted’s most famous poems about a visitation by a Fox in a dream (whilst he was suffering from writer’s block as a Cambridge student) took place in the exact room which Mark had been allocated in his first year as an English Fellow at Pembroke.
+I discovered a wonderful You Tube link where you can read the story behind the Thought Fox Poem, as well as Ted reading it.

 Ted Hughes’ poetry was hugely influenced and steeped in his observations of the natural world, and another of his poems about ‘The Crow’ made me include the photo below of one of a pair of brooding Carrion Crows which have appeared in the garden over the last couple of years.
 And this year they even nested in an old magpie nest at the top of the tallest Norwegian Spruce which was felled a few weeks ago.
 Since then, often at dusk, they appear at the tops of larch trees in our copse, and maintain their silent vigil for minutes on end.